Blyzz616/BoxSOP/policies/Everyday_Log_Retention.md

 All employees are required to adhere to this policy and report any concerns or violations to the IT Security team.

 ### Relevant Procedures
-- **Incident Event Log Retention**: Procedures for retaining logs related to security incidents or audits are detailed in the Incident Event Log Retention Procedure document.
-- **Log Backup and Storage**: Guidelines for backing up and storing logs securely are outlined in the Log Backup and Storage Procedure document.
+- **Log Backup and Storage**: Guidelines for backing up and storing logs securely are outlined in the _Log Backup and Storage Procedure_ document.
-- **Log Disposal**: Proper methods and protocols for disposing of logs at the end of the retention period are specified in the Log Disposal Procedure document.
+- **Log Disposal**: Proper methods and protocols for disposing of logs at the end of the retention period are specified in the _Log Disposal Procedure_ document.
-- **Compliance Monitoring**: Steps for monitoring compliance with log retention policies and enforcing disciplinary actions are documented in the Compliance Monitoring Procedure document.
+- **Compliance Monitoring**: Steps for monitoring compliance with log retention policies and enforcing disciplinary actions are documented in the _Compliance Monitoring Procedure_ document.